jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 However, the `z` in `z + 1` finds `z` as a not-yet-initialized-at-that-moment parameter variable, so it never tries to find the `z` from the outer scope.

-As we mentioned in the "`let` Declarations" section earlier in this chapter, ES6 has a TDZ which prevents a variable from being accessed in its uninitialized state.
+As we mentioned in the "`let` Declarations" section earlier in this chapter, ES6 has a TDZ, which prevents a variable from being accessed in its uninitialized state.
 As such, the `z + 1` default value expression throws a TDZ `ReferenceError` error.

-Though it's not necessarily a good idea for code clarity, a default value expression can even be an inline function expression call -- commonly referred to as an Immediately Invoked Function Expression (IIFE):
+Though it's not necessarily a good idea for code clarity, a default value expression can even be an inline function expression call -- commonly referred to as an immediately invoked function expression (IIFE):

 ```js
 function foo( x =